peter-murray/node-hue-api/docs/sensor.md

 The sensors that can be built and controlled via software are the `CLIP` variety.

-The API provides access to the Sensor objects via the [`v3.api.sensors` API](sensors.md), but you can also create new CLIP Sensor objects using the various CLIP sensor classes from the `v3.sensors.clip` objects.
+The API provides access to the Sensor objects via the [`v3.api.sensors` API](sensors.md), but you can also create new CLIP Sensor objects using the various CLIP sensor classes by using the `v3.model.createCLIP[xxx]Sensor()` functions.

 - [CLIP Sensors](#clipsensors)